LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

    :- end_object.

-Note that in the alternatives using `uses/2` or `use_module/2` directives, the argument of the database handling predicates must be know at compile time.
-If that is not the case, you must use instead an explicitly-qualified argument or the :ref:`control_external_call_1` control construct.
+Note that in the alternatives using ``uses/2`` or ``use_module/2`` directives, the argument of the database handling predicates must be know at compile time.
+If that is not the case, you must use instead either an explicitly-qualified argument or the :ref:`control_external_call_1` control construct.
 For example:

 ::